Erin’s Recipe Rundown

 Instructions

-• Combine the warm water, sugar, and yeast in a glass measuring cup.
+• In a measuring cup, combine the warm water, sugar and yeast in a glass measuring cup.
 Whisk to combine.
+Let proof for 5-10 minutes.

-• With the mixer running on low, slowly add the yeast mixture and oil.
-Increase the speed to medium-high and beat for 3-4 minutes.
+• With the mixer running on low, add the yeast mixture along with the olive oil.
+Increase the speed to medium-high and mix for 5 minutes.
+The dough will resemble thick cookie dough, this is normal.

 Notes